Plan the conversation carefully.

 Reference Check

-This communication page is for planning around listening without defensiveness, so it keeps one sentence ready while staying alert to facts that require outside support.
+This communication page is for planning around how to listen, so it keeps one sentence ready while staying alert to facts that require outside support.
 In Listen Without Getting Defensive, the reader is looking for a practical way to work with listening without defensiveness while staying respectful and clear.
 For listening without defensiveness, turn the communication concern into one observable request, one boundary check, and one pause point if the moment becomes unsafe.
-If the facts around listening without defensiveness are bigger than wording, outside support matters more than a better sentence.
-For listening without defensiveness, the useful micro-decision is which one sentence about listening without defensiveness is worth saying first.
-Use the references in Listen Without Getting Defensive as limits on overconfidence: adapt the language, then seek local or qualified support if the facts are bigger than a conversation plan.
-The article asks the reader to notice what they can control around listening without defensiveness: timing, clarity, tone, consent to continue, and whether a safer outside support route is needed.
-A line to adapt is: "The part I want to name is listening without defensiveness; the part I can leave out is the case I have been building in my head."
-The point of Listen Without Getting Defensive is to reduce guessing, make the next move observable, and notice whether the response gives useful information.
+If the facts around how to listen are bigger than wording, outside support matters more than a better sentence.
+For how to listen, the useful micro-decision is which one sentence about how to listen is worth saying first.
+Use the references in How to Listen Without Getting Defensive as limits on overconfidence: adapt the language, then seek local or qualified support if the facts are bigger than a conversation plan.
+The article asks the reader to notice what they can control around how to listen: timing, clarity, tone, consent to continue, and whether a safer outside support route is needed.
+A line to adapt is: "The part I want to name is how to listen; the part I can leave out is the case I have been building in my head."
+The point of How to Listen Without Getting Defensive is to reduce guessing, make the next move observable, and notice whether the response gives useful information.

 Next route: choose a communication follow-up only if it changes the reader's next decision.